bjt-user/Linux/audio.md

 `/usr/share/pipewire/pipewire.conf`

+The program `qpwgraph` is supposed to be a gui help for pipewire.\
+Seems very chaotic though.

 #### pipewire - record audio

 If you use `pipewire` you can test your input device by recording like this: